 Can I Feed My Cat Tuna?

-What you should know about the fishy treat 🐟
+What to know about cats and this fishy treat 🐟

 It’s a bit of a cliché that cats love tuna — so everytime you eat a tuna sandwich, you’ve probably been tempted to sneak your cat a bite (especially if you see him staring at you from under the table).

 But you might have wondered if it’s actually OK to give him canned tuna.
-Can cats even eat tuna?
+Can cats eat tuna fish safely?

 The short answer is yes — but only in moderation, and there are some things you need to know first.

 We spoke to LeeAnna Buis, a certified feline training and behavior consultant with Feline Behavior Solutions, to find out everything you need to know about feeding your cat tuna.

 Tuna can be a healthy snack for cats when given sparingly.